 When you open a calendar, you’ll notice the days of the week are not Sunday, Monday, etc., which are days named after Pagan gods.
-Instead, just as the Bible has it, the days of the week are numbered according to the Sabbath.
-Again, Sabbath means both the seventh day of the week and the week itself, being named after its holy day.
+Instead, just as the Bible has it, the days of the week are numbered according to the Holy Sabbath day, for the six working days all belong to the Sabbath, flowing into it.

 We don’t just do this to avoid using Pagan names on God’s holy calendar; we also want the reminder of the Sabbath each day of the week, so that we keep the Fourth Commandment in our heart every day.
 After all, that commandment says, “Remember the Sabbath day, to keep it holy” (Exodus 20:8).
 We are to remember to keep the seventh day holy all week; otherwise, when the day comes, we will not be prepared for it.
 As with ‘Chodesh’, the Sabbath has spiritual meaning: namely, rest.
 God wants us to experience this spiritual rest every day of the week, just as He wants us to experience spiritual renewal every day of the month.